 Of the remaining Economic Justice measures, the sources are as follows:

-- Unemployment rates by race are from the DC Department of Employment Services (DOES) annual reports from FY2019 and 2017 (covering 2016 data), with 2020 data pulling from the DOES response to a data request.
+- Unemployment rates by race are from the DC Department of Employment Services (DOES) annual reports from FY2020, FY2019 and 2017 (covering 2016 data), with 2021 data pulling from the DOES response to a data request.
+DOES shifted how they report unemployment from fiscal year to calendar year reporting, so we made that change as well.

 - Youth unemployment rates are from U.S. Bureau of Labor Statistics Expanded State Employment Status Demographic Data.
 The data pulled are specifically about the civilian workforce, though that is not specified in the body of this report.